Late Philippine dictator’s son clears key election hurdle

 Former Election Commissioner Rowena Guanzon disclosed last month that she voted to disqualify Marcos Jr. in the consolidated petitions because his conviction for failing to file income tax declarations from 1982 to 1985 was an offense involving “moral turpitude,” which would bar a candidate from holding public office.
 But her retirement last week invalidated her vote.

-Guanzon accused the head of the commission of deliberately delaying the issuance of the ruling until after her retirement so her vote would not be counted.
+Guanzon accused a fellow commissioner who wrote the ruling that favored Marcos Jr. of deliberately delaying its release until after her retirement so her vote would not be counted.
+Commissioner Aimee Ferolino denied her claim.

 The elder Marcos died in 1989 while in exile in Hawaii without admitting any wrongdoing, including accusations that he, his family and cronies amassed an estimated $5 billion to $10 billion while he was in power.
 A Hawaii court later found him liable for human rights violations and awarded $2 billion from his estate to compensate more than 9,000 Filipinos who filed a lawsuit against him for torture, incarceration, extrajudicial killings and disappearances.